-Best Fix: No Audio Output Device is installed
+Easy to Fix No Audio Output Device is Installed

 When the sound icon in your task bar has a red x on it (as illustrated above), your computer won’t play any sound.